Lisa Clair

 Voice-Over Acting Technique

-This course is an introduction to the craft and technique of voice-over acting in various forms.
-The class is open to performers with an interest in gaining the necessary skills to perform in the fields of animation, video games, audio books, commercials, and more.
+This class is an introduction to the craft and technique of voice-over acting in various forms.
+It is open to performers with an interest in gaining the necessary skills to perform in the fields of animation, video games, audio books, commercials, and more.
 Actors will learn to differentiate between genres and how to adapt their performance approach to each.
-We will cover basic skills, such as warmups, common terminology, home-studio setup, and audition and performance techniques.
+We will cover basic skills, such as warm-ups, common terminology, home-studio setup, and audition and performance techniques.
 We will then build on those skills by learning to break down text, apply breath, perform copy, develop specific characters, and receive feedback and direction.
 Actors will have the opportunity to dive deeply into a genre of their choice, find and write their own copy, and practice recording and editing takes with the goal of creating a demo reel.

 Faculty